vortydev/Gary/README.md

 To lock the quiz to a single channel (for example, `bot-spam`) create `channel.txt` in `plugins/quiz/` containing the name of the channel.

+# Message Filter

+To filter messages, rename `messagefilter.json.example` to `messagefilter.json`.
+The one with `*` as the channel name is all channels that are not specified.
+It must be the first item.
+If another item does not have, for example, `blacklist`, the blacklist will be the `*` channel's.

 # Available commands:

 Available commands can be listed with the `help` command.